Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 ### Implementation
 In the year 200 A.GM, it was announced that thanks to the technological advancements the kingdoms have managed to reach, life without magic would soon become a reality.
 There were working trains on a functional railway system that connected most of Morgenfell's major cities; capable and professional physicians that could treat wounds, diagnose illnesses, and prescribe medicine have opened pharmacies in which special medication, ointments, and modern healing kits were sold; firearms were being manufactured in factories, along with textiles, steam engines, locomotives, ships, and more.
 People were excited about the announcement, but there was more to be done.

+#### Magical Possessions
 In the following 17 years, the monarchies worked to eliminate the presence of magic in Morgenfell.
-The Ministry of Magical Affairs (M.M.A) had announced that all items that are magical or relate to the study of magic would be confiscated by the year 206 A.GM.
+The Ministry of Magical Affairs (M.M.A) had announced that all items that are magical or relate to the study or practice of magic would be confiscated by the year 206 A.GM.
 Until then, citizens were encouraged to hand them over and receive a compensation fee for each item.
 During that time, the M.M.A has proceeded to export those items and sell them to other continents which paid handsomely for them.
 Many mages, druids, and healers who didn't want to give up their magic or magical possessions have emigrated from Morgenfell during this period, though some had decided to stay.

 At 206 A.GM, the first order of the Arcane Dictum was ruled: it was then illegal to own, sell, or trade items related to magic.
 The M.M.A had dispatched agents who went door to door and searched every house and establishment for any items related to magic.
 They hand confiscated their findings (which were then exported and sold) under the authority of official warrants.
 Establishments that related to magic were closed and put out of business, including but not limited to shops, archives, and universities.

+#### Magical Lineages
+In the year 207 A.GM, it was announced that members of races that were related to the Feywild or the Nine Hells were to be exiled from the territories of the monarchies by the year 212 A.GM.
+In the following 5 years, most tieflings and elves had left Morgenfell and emigrated with assistance from the monarchies; ships sailed back and forth from Morgenfell to the surrounding continents.

 # Chapter 4: Subclasses
 With magic being illegal under the authority of the Arcane Dictum, the people of Morgenfell have adapted to the hardships of living amongst the fey, vampires, werewolves, and eldritch horrors.
 Developing new and unique ways to deal with these challenges, they came up with solutions such as the Medic subclass to make up for the lack of healing and the Triggerman subclass for professional use of firearms.